What sets apart the best apps for learning German?

 Android: busuu on Google Play

-Among all the apps on this list, busuu boasts one of the largest communities.
-According to their website, over 40 Million native speakers are part of its worldwide network.
+Among all the best apps for learning German, busuu boasts one of the largest communities.
+According to their website, tens of millions of language lovers are part of its worldwide network.
 It is therefore no surprise that the app features a lot of community-based learning including their own video chat platform.

 Overall it makes a very good impression.
 The design is neat, the user interface intuitive and elegant and they use high-quality stock photos for their exercises.